idirlab/freebases/Datasets/README.md

 - Metadata files:
   - object_types: Each row maps the MID of a Freebase object to a type it belongs to.
   - object_names: Each row maps the MID of a Freebase object to its textual label.
-  - object_ids: Each row maps the MID of a Freebase object to its friendly identifier.
+  - object_ids: Each row maps the MID of a Freebase object to its user-friendly identifier.
   - domains_id_label: Each row maps the MID of a Freebase domain to its label.
   - types_id_label: Each row maps the MID of a Freebase type to its label.
   - entities_id_label: Each row maps the MID of a Freebase entity to its label.